This reference article explains how to use Braze Segment Funnels, their best practices, and use cases.

 Impact of a specific user action on conversions

 By analyzing the impact of a certain user action (such as adding items to a wish list) on a conversion (such as making purchases) you can answer the following questions:

 - Does the user action coincide with more purchases?

 - How prevalent is the user action?
 Should you create marketing campaigns that encourage more of that action?

 In the example below, all users who added items to a wish list also made a purchase.
 Since only a small percentage of users added items to a wish list, this app may want to incentivize this behavior more through marketing campaigns.

 Create a segment of active users (or users with desired traits) and compare their interactions with different engagement channels, such as the News Feed, email and push notifications.
 For instance, if more loyal users are subscribed to push, you may want to spend more time on sending active user campaigns via push.
-If you find that the LTV is higher, however, for those who are subscribed to email, you might want to prompt more active users to subscribe to email.
+However, if you find that the LTV is higher for those who are subscribed to email, you might want to prompt more active users to subscribe to email.